7 safest family cars you can buy for under $25,500

 The bottom line

 If you’re shopping for a new family car, these are your most affordable and safe options.
-Used cars are generally going to be a better choice for a family on a budget.
-They’ll often be under $25,000 — and the price tag may be more negotiable with a dealership.
+Used cars are a solid choice for a family on a budget.
+They’ll often be under $25,500 — and the price tag may be more negotiable with a dealership.